 Los Angeles, 1967.
-Following the death of her husband, widow Alice Zander is trying to make ends meet by offering her services as a medium, although in reality this is a scam being conducted by she and her two daughters Lina and Doris.
-After Alice buys an ouija board as a new prop in her act, the younger daughter Doris begins to play with it and overwhelms Alice by giving messages from her dead husband.
-Alice begins to employ Doris in her act where she is so successful that the planchette even manages to move without human touch.
+Following the death of her husband, widow Alice Zander is trying to make ends meet by offering her services as a medium.
+In reality, this is a scam conducted by her and her two daughters Lina and Doris.
+After Alice buys an ouija board as a prop to use in her act, the younger daughter Doris begins to play with it.
+She overwhelms Alice by giving messages from her dead husband.
+Alice begins to employ Doris in her act where she is so successful that the planchette is able to move without human touch.
 Doris then begins to see evil spirits in the house and becomes possessed by them.
 The neighbourhood priest tries to convince them to leave, believing that Doris is channelling the spirits of those who were murdered in the house by a former Nazi doctor.

-Lulu Wilson gives a promising performance, which holds some eeriness when she starts delivering readings and especially the scene where she tells Parker Mack in detail what it feels like to be strangled, but far too often this is co-opted by effects.
+Lulu Wilson gives a promising performance, which holds some eeriness when she starts delivering readings.
+Especially good is the scene where she tells Parker Mack in detail what it feels like to be strangled.
+On the other hand, this is far too often co-opted by effects.